28th December 1941 (Sun)

 Dinner was a fairly hilarious affair with the General Staff proving a very poor second at lying on their bellies and grabbing at food with chopsticks."

-Here they slept in the temple within an old walled Hakka village, now on the edge of Da Shanxia.
+Here they slept in the temple within a walled Hakka village, now on the edge of Da Shanxia.

 Lt-Cmd Gandy RN (Ret) “We had an elaborate meal of rice, pork and tea.
 I made the mistake of taking food from a dish of water-lily roots and felt extremely ill for the next two hours.

 We slept in a dormitory of a Chinese military barracks which had a stage at one end, but no beds.
 My last recollection before sleeping was seeing Kendall playing the finger guessing game with Chinese General's for Yum Sing.

 My next impression was a rude awakening when I fell off my bench.”
 [80b]